pkgdemon/dockerstep/README.md

 sudo usermod -aG docker username
 ```

 2. **xhost:** The xhost command is used to control access to the X server for X Window System applications.
-Make sure it is installed on your system.
+It is necessary to be able to launch the GUI.

 ```
 # Install xhost (replace the package manager command based on your distribution)